windley/CS462-Event-Edition/labs/Lab2.md

 	- Validate the keyID.
 	- What is their key's fingerprint
 - Exchange and validate signed messages with another class member.
 - Send a secret message to another class member.
 Don't tell them what it says in plaintext.
+- Sign someone's public key (i.e. participate in a keysigning)

 ## Keybase.io